jbuckman/jbuckman.github.io/_posts/2021-05-29-please-commit-more-blatant-academic-fraud.md

 Thanks for reading, and hit me up on Twitter [@jacobmbuckman](https://twitter.com/jacobmbuckman) with any feedback or questions!

-*Many thanks to Nitarshan Rajkumar for all of his help and feedback when writing this post.*
+*Many thanks to Nitarshan Rajkumar for his feedback when writing this post.*

 ---